johnalam/F5-Data-Group-Manager/README.md

 The Primary Big-IP is always the source of truth.
 The App allows you to verify synchronization between the Primary and all the secondaries.
 You can also ensure sunchronization manually.

 The App allows you to import a datagroup from a web location such as github.
 It also allows import from local file.
-The imported datagroup has to be in JSON format.
+The imported datagroup has to be in F5 TMSH format.
+See example here:  https://raw.githubusercontent.com/johnalam/F5-Data-Group-Manager/master/src/assets/sample_DG_tmsh_format

 After import you can post it to the Big-IP.
 For now there is no way to Post or Save to anything other than a Big-IP.

 Requirements: